Luis Miguel: Artistry and image

 Luis Miguel rarely grants interviews or attends award ceremonies.
 He is always escorted by a diligent security team and he is transported in several trucks to distract paparazzi and reporters.
 He is quoted as saying, "I maintain my sanity by keeping my distance."

 Luis Miguel is considered one of the top male pop singers worldwide today.
-His voice has been estimated to span three octaves, six notes.
+His light tenor vocals span three octaves and six notes.
 In a career that has spanned almost forty years, he has become the main male singer from Latin America, having performed successfully pop music, bolero, mariachi and romantic ballads.
 In the late 1980s, Luis Miguel made the transition from child star to consolidated international singer, and since then, he became one of the most revered and popular Latin American artists ever.
-Also dubbed as a crooner, his wide vocal range and performance has been praised by critics and other artists all over the world.
+Also dubbed as a crooner, his wide vocal range and performance have been praised by critics and other artists all over the world.
 Producer Gustavo Santaolalla described him as "one of the greatest singers of all time" and stated that "Luis Miguel is not just a singer, he's an artist."

-Frank Sinatra personally invited Luis Miguel to participate on a duet in the album Duets II.
+Frank Sinatra personally invited Luis Miguel to participate in a duet in the album Duets II.
 Luis Miguel has been dubbed several times by the press and the media as the "Latin Frank Sinatra".

 His music has reached speaking continents such as Asia and Africa.
 The press stated that at the time of his capture, the dictator Saddam Hussein had the album Segundo Romance, among his belongings.

 His net worth is estimated at US$180 million.